-Astro vs Next.js: Which Framework Should You Use?
+Astro vs Next.js: Which Framework Should You Use in 2026?

 Astro wins for content-heavy static sites where performance is the priority.
 Next.js wins for React applications, dynamic features, and complex interactivity.
 They target genuinely different use cases.